stefanprisca/lightchain/README.md

 A lightweight blockchain network which achieves distributed state management through a simple p2p communication protocol based on gRPC.

-__WIP__ this project is under development and is a work in progress.
-Neither documentation nor code are stable.
+__WIP__ this project is under development and is subject to changes.
+Neither documentation nor code are in a stable format.

 # Vision